bpauld/PhaseUnwrapping/README.md

 $ python final_script.py
 ```

-To visualize the experiments, simply use the `visualize_results.ipynb' notebook.
+To visualize the experiments, simply use the notebook `visualize_results.ipynb`.
 You should be able to produce the images

 ![Screenshot](screenshots/real_goldstein.png)